leaftail1880/ll-telegram-bot/README.md

 - player `leftail1880` sent message `hello` in minecraft chat

-  1. in server console appears `leaftail1880: hello` using minecraft.sendToConsoleLogFormat
+  1. in server console appears `leaftail1880: hello` using minecraft.consoleLogFormat
-  2. in telegram chat appears `leaftail1880: hello` using telegram.sendToChatFormat
+  2. in telegram chat appears `leaftail1880: hello` using telegram.chatFormat

 - user `leaftail1880` sent message `hello` in telegram chat

-  1. in server console appears `Telegram leaftail1880: hello` using telegram.sendToConsoleLogFormat
+  1. in server console appears `Telegram leaftail1880: hello` using telegram.consoleLogFormat
-  2. in minecraft chat appears `Telegram leaftail1880: hello` using minecraft.sendToChatFormat
+  2. in minecraft chat appears `Telegram leaftail1880: hello` using minecraft.chatFormat

 - user `leaftail1880` left
   1. in telegram chat appears `-leaftail1880` using telegram.leaveTextFormat

-Pending...
+For chat format you can use the following placeholders:
+{sourceName} - .source from the config the message is coming from {name} - short name. nameTag for minecraft and first name + last name for telegram {username} - user tag from minecraft or username from telegram.
+Fallbacks to name if empty for telegram {message} - Chat content

 ## Development